lipemat/use-immer-reactn/README.md

 ### `useGlobalImmer`

-Works very similar to `useGlobal` in ReactN with the one different being you pass a function (producer) to the "setValue" call instead of a new value.
+Works like `useGlobal` in ReactN with the one different being you pass a function (producer) to the "setValue" call instead of a new value.

-The passed function works exactly the same as a "producer" in Immer.
-Receiving the original value as it's only parameter which may be mutated at will.
+The passed function works the same as a "producer" in Immer.
+Receiving the original value as it's only parameter, which may be mutated at will.

+If the current component is nested below a custom provider, the hook will automatically use the custom provider.

 ```jsx harmony
 import {useGlobalImmer} from 'use-immer-reactn';